 Here we are considering the zero vector to be normal.
 Recall we are assuming that for $k=1,2$, the patches $f(\Omega_k)$ are tangent to the plane $P$ at $f(z_k)$. $Z_k$ is normal to $P$ because $\nu_{1\gamma}=\nu_{2\gamma}=0$ for $\gamma\geq 3$.
 Incorporating these asymptotics into (\ref{idk2}) and (\ref{idk3}), we isolate that at $z_1$,

 and at $z_2$, We now use the fact that the restrictions of the metric $\mu$ at the points $z_1$ and $z_2$ are not conformal to each other via $f$.
 By the choice of local coordinates, this means the matrix $\mu^{ij}(z_1)$ is not a multiple of the matrix $\mu^{ij}(z_2)$, where both matrices are found by trivializing the pullback bundle $\mathbf{F}$ over $f^{-1}(D_\epsilon)$ using a trivialization of $D_\epsilon$.
 Furthermore, the two spaces of $2\times 2$ matrices orthogonal to $\mu^{ij}(z_1)$ and $\mu^{ij}(z_2)$ respectively (with respect to the Frobenius inner product) do not coincide.
-Thus, we can choose $\varphi_{ij}$ uniformly bounded above and such that and Taylor expanding (\ref{z1}), we see that near $z_1$,
+Thus, we can choose $\varphi_{ij}$ such that and Taylor expanding (\ref{z1}), we see that in a trivialization around $z_1$,